rsjones94/mr_processing_tools/README.md

 After downloading this repository, you will need to:

+	0) pip install pycap and fslpy (you also should have an Anaconda installation of Python)

 	1) Make a text file called matlob_loc.txt in the /bin folder where the content is your MATLAB app location (e.g., /Applications/MATLAB_R2020b.app/) (otherwise ASE processing will not work).
 This file is not under version control

 	2) Make a folder called _secret_keys and place a file called 'biomarkers.txt' in it that contains the API key for the SCD Biomarkers database.
 This folder is automatically excluded from version control by the .gitignore. (if you do not do this then you will not be able to call '--special biomarkers,[mrid]' in process.py) DO NOT PLACE THE API KEY IN ANY OTHER FOLDER, OR YOU WILL VERSION CONTROL IT AND EXPOSE IT TO THE PUBLIC